 This blog will teach us how to create an S3 bucket using CDK.
 AWS S3 (simple storage service) is a durable, petabyte-scale, and affordable cloud object storage.
 S3 buckets are containers for your data.
 Before storing any data in S3, we must create a bucket.
-I have written a blog on how to create an S3 bucket using Python and AWS CLI.
+I have written a blog on how to create an S3 bucket using python and AWS CLI.
 This blog will teach you how to do it using CDK.

 S3 Bucket using CDK